Does Speed Matter? The Role of High-Frequency Trading for Order Book Resiliency

 54 Pages Posted: 8 May 2015 Last revised: 30 Sep 2020

-This paper analyzes limit order book resiliency following liquidity shocks initiated by large market orders.
+We analyze limit order book resiliency following liquidity shocks initiated by large market orders.
 Based on a unique data set, we investigate whether high-frequency traders are involved in the replenishment of the order book.
-Therefore, we relate the net liquidity provision of high-frequency traders, algorithmic traders, and human traders around liquidity shocks to order book resiliency.
-While all groups of traders react to the liquidity shock, our results show that only high-frequency traders reduce the spread within the first seconds after the shock.
-Order book depth replenishment, however, takes significantly longer and is accomplished by human traders' liquidity provision.
+Therefore, we relate the net liquidity provision of high-frequency traders, algorithmic traders, and human traders around these market impact events to order book resiliency.
+While all groups of traders react, our results show that only high-frequency traders reduce the spread within the first seconds after the market impact event.
+Order book depth replenishment, however, takes significantly longer and is mainly accomplished by human traders' liquidity provision.

 Keywords: High-Frequency Trading, Liquidity, Resiliency, Market Quality